-"There's not a crease anywhere.
-It follows the beautiful line from your neck per-
+"How is it in the back?" she asked, "There's not a crease anywhere.
+It fol-

-She laughed, and bent down to turn up the lamp; then I noticed that, though her I rose and took it off the fire, saying we hair was freshly dressed, she had left as-
+She laughed, and bent down to turn up the lamp; then I noticed that, though her hair was freshly dressed, she had left as-

-"What shall you begin with? she asked "A mirror frame," said I. "A beautiful face ought to be seen in a handsome setting, and this shall be for you."
+"What shall you begin with? she asked when I brought out my drawing board.
+"A mirror frame," said I. "A beautiful face ought to be seen in a handsome set-I. ting, and this shall be for you."

-One would think I had been studying compliments, but indeed every word came to me naturally, just as rhythmical words suggest themselves when the thought is poetical.
+One would think I had been studying to come. compliments, but indeed every word came to me naturally, just as rhythmical words suggest themselves when the thought is poetical.